 - Various strategies for deducting business expenses and reducing business taxes.

-- How to protect your assets using liability insurance.
+- How to protect your assets using liability insurance and life insurance.

 - Retiring doesn’t mean you have to stop working.